Single-Member LLC vs. Multi-Member LLC: How to Choose in 2024

 Advantages of Single-Member LLCs

-Now that we’ve discussed the main features of single-member LLCs, here are the top potential benefits.
+Now that we’ve discussed the main features of a single-member LLC, here are the top potential benefits.

 1. Limited Liability Protection